 Sterling Pass Trail is a 3 mile moderately trafficked loop trail located near Sedona, Arizona that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash